Skip to content

 Step 2: Sequence naming

 The sequences must follow the ReproIn Naming Convention and the BIDS requirements.
-BIDS filenames are based on BIDS entities, which are further explained on the next page.
-In the file name each BIDS entity is paired with a label or index, which is split from the entity name by a hyphen -.
-The entities themselves are separated by underscores _.
+BIDS filenames are based on BIDS entities (keys), which are paired with a label or index (value).
+An entity-label pair is connected by a hyphen -, e.g. task-rest.
+The entity pairs are separated by underscores _, e.g. func-bold_task-rest.
 Correctly naming your sequences depends on knowing what entities to add to your file name and how to label them, which we explain here.

 We first discuss some general guidelines about choosing appropriate labels.
 Next, to help you correctly name the sequences we provide a selection of naming patterns.
 Mind that not all possible entities are listed per sequence.
 To view all, have a look at the BIDS entity table.
 All sequences and entities listed below are supported by our automated data acquisition pipeline.